How to start

 </html>

-You can also import Spreadsheet into your project using yarn or npm commands.
-To get the trial version of Spreadsheet, run the following commands:
+You can import JavaScript Spreadsheet into your project using the yarn or npm package manager.

 Step 2.
 Creating Spreadsheet

 Now you are ready to add Spreadsheet to the page.
-First, let's create a DIV container and then place DHTMLX Spreadsheet into it.
-So, your steps will be:
+First, create a DIV container and place DHTMLX Spreadsheet into it.
+Your steps are:

 As parameters, the constructor function takes the HTML container to place Spreadsheet into and the Spreadsheet configuration object.